 Front façade – ‘curb appeal’

 Commonly known as ‘street appeal’ or ‘curb appeal’ is the term used to describe how the front of your house looks which is extremely important in the housing industry as first impressions count.
-There are a number of improvements that can be done to the exterior of your home, which can include a new paint job, wash or repaint the roof, pressure clean the driveway (link to pressure cleaning driveway article), repaint or install new doors, tidy up the garden, fix or replace any broken fixtures or fittings and add a letter box with a modern touch.
+There are a number of improvements that can be done to the exterior of your home, which can include a new paint job, wash or repaint the roof, pressure clean the driveway, repaint or install new doors, tidy up the garden, fix or replace any broken fixtures or fittings and add a letter box with a modern touch.
 Click here if you are unsure on where to start check out for a simple guide on how to increase your curb appeal.
 With these simple improvements at an affordable price, depending on the extent of the work required, you can expect a positive return on your initial investment.

 Create a driveway